 SPOILER ALERT!!
-My comments may (and likely will) contain spoilers for those that haven’t seen the episode.
+My comments may (and likely will) contain spoilers for those that haven’t seen this serial.
 If you want to stay spoiler-free, please watch the story before you continue reading!

 The finale of the “Black Guardian Trilogy” is probably the strongest of the three stories.
 Written by first-time Who writer, Barbara Clegg, who is also the first female Who writer (and probably one of the few women writing sci-fi for television in the early 80s), “Enlightenment” takes the TARDIS crew aboard an Edwardian sailing vessel that turns out to be a space ship styled like an Edwardian sailing vessel, crewed by Edwardian sailors, plucked from Earth and doomed to live and die on that vessel.
 The officers are “Eternals,” beings that live outside of time, who get their kicks playing with “Ephemerals,” like Edwardian sailors, and the TARDIS crew.
 As the story progresses it becomes clear that for all the power of these Eternals, their ability to manipulate reality, and read the minds of Ephemerals as if their thoughts were a Twitter feed, they have no real life of their own.
 They don’t know excitement, love, passion, joy, and have no imagination.
 So, while they seem to be superior beings, they, in fact, depend on Ephemerals to take the boredom out of their eternal existence.
 They need the Ephemerals far more than the Ephemerals need them.